Traewelling/traewelling/privacypolicy_en.md

 your private profile.
 This data processing takes place on the basis of your granted consent within the meaning of Art.
 6 para.
 1 lit. a DSGVO.
 Regarding the revocation and the storage period, we refer to the previous explanations.

-## Subscribing to posts and comments

-As a user of our website, you can subscribe to posts and comments after registration.
-With a confirmation e-mail, we check whether you are the owner of the specified e-mail address.
-You can cancel the subscription function for contributions at any time via a link on the author's profile page. on the profile page of the author.
-Data entered to set up the subscription will be deleted in case of unsubscription.
-If this data has been transmitted to us for other purposes and elsewhere, it will still remain with us.
-The legal basis for the processing of this data is your consent within the meaning of Art.
-6 (1) lit. a DSGVO.

 ## Cookies